-This is the second part of a sequential two-semester introductory level general biology course designed to meet the needs of non-science and science majors.
-It reviews simple organisms, plants and complex animals.
-The focus of the end of the course is on the human body regulatory systems.
+This is an introductory level general biology course designed to meet the needs of non-science and science majors.
+It reviews evolution and speciation, the diversity and function of living things including bacteria, plants and complex animals, and the major systems of the human body.
+The class ends with an overview of ecology and conservation biology.
 The course includes both lecture and laboratory instruction.
-Prerequisite: BIO 107

-BIO 111.
-Human Anatomy and Physiology I 4
+BIO 211.
+Human Anatomy and Physiology I